brunorijsman/dske-python/docs/protocol-guide.md

  * The `POST` method for the `Get key with key IDs` interface is not supported.

  * Error handling is not as robust as it should be.

+ ### Unregistration

+ When a client starts, it registers itself with all hubs, using the PUT registration API.
+ Currently, client never unregister.
+ We can add an unregistration mechanism by adding a DELETE registration API and calling it when a client shuts down orderly.